On the Todd Class of the Permutohedral variety: Preliminaries and notation.

-We are focusing on the particular case of braid fans and not on all possible fans at the same time, so \emph{a priori} we are not looking for a Danilov function.
-However, we are going to require one more special for our expressions of the form \eqref{eq:tdexpression}.
+We are focusing on the particular case of braid fans instead of on all possible fans at the same time, so \emph{a priori} we are not looking for a Danilov function.
+However, we are going to require one more special property for our expressions of the form \eqref{eq:tdexpression}.